 Another version of the term’s etymology comes from the frequent inclusion of red pepper by traders to hide the taste of cheap, doctored alcohol.
 These men often added other low-grade ingredients such as tobacco juice or molasses, adding to the general distinctive “burn” of ingesting high-proof alcohol.

-By the early 1800s, commercial distilleries began to spring up from Philadelphia to Pittsburg.
+By the early 1800s, commercial distilleries began to spring up from Philadelphia to Pittsburgh.
 One Philadelphia distiller in the mid-1800s had distinctive log cabin shaped bottles made to hold his whiskey.
 He even had his name—E.G. Booz—molded onto the containers.

 This marketing tactic forever etched Edmund’s last name as slang for liquor.